I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 Switch user to “steam”

-Step 3:Create an installation path directory where we download SteamCMD.
+Step 3:Create an installation path directory where we will download SteamCMD.

 Downloading and Installing SteamCMD